stoutlabs/stoutlabs-gatsbysite/README.md

 ## Other Features:

 - Styled Components
-- react-waypoint + react-scrollspy
+- react-waypoint + react-scrollspy (will probably switch to a Hooks solution soon)
 - smoothscroll-polyfill for smooth scrolling
 - SEO via react-helmet
-- FontAwesome icons via react-fontawesome
+- FontAwesome icons via react-fontawesome (Switching to react-icons soon, though!)
-- There's a mini-blog in here too, but it's not ready... so it's not really "live" yet.
+- There's a blog in here, too.
+It is a constantly evolving WIP at this point. 😄
 - [Netlify.com](http://www.netlify.com) (amazing static site hosting)